 Kylie Minogue’s newest professional venture is elegant and trendy.
 In 2020, the singer launched Kylie Minogue Wines, where she serves as the Creative Director.
 It’s a collaboration with a British distributor, Benchmark Drinks, but the produce itself is French.

 On the music front, the singer’s also been busy.
 She’s releasing a new album Disco (her fifteenth!) on 6 November 2020.
-You can get a taste of it already (the album, not the wine) – “Say Something” is the first official single from the upcoming record.
+You can get a taste of it already (the album, not the wine).
+“Say Something” is the first official single from the upcoming record.

-PEKING DUK BREAK IT DOWN FOR KIDS
+TWO: PEKING DUK BREAK IT DOWN FOR THE KIDS

-Peking Duk’s gigs are one of the best parties I’ve been to.
+Peking Duk’s gigs are one of the best parties I’ve ever been to.
 They’re sweaty, sexy and rowdy.
 So when the Canberra duo announced releasing a book for kids, it was the last thing I expected from them.

 And if you thought the DJ Duks merch was limited to the book, think again.
-Stickers, headphones, keyrings and – yes, you guessed it – rubber ducks are also available in the online shop.
+Stickers, headphones, keyrings, and – yes, you guessed it – rubber ducks are also available in the online shop.